pseale/hot-takes-blog/content/posts/expert-wsl.md

 - If DNS dies regularly in WSL, fix it permanently with this WSL-specific change: https://superuser.com/a/1533768
 - Set MTU to 1400 - I would love to explain this further, but in short, I can't.
 Good luck, and if you google your mysterious networking-related error message and some of the first results are for setting the 'MTU', then try it, certainly.

-My VPN provider seems to interfere with WSL networking, but I'm not certain, and it's just a hypothesis at this point.
+My VPN provider seems to interfere with WSL networking, but I'm not certain of anything, and it's just a hypothesis at this point.

 ### Boring and Necessary: Line endings

 This is a really boring topic, but if you need it, you need it.

-Git for Windows is probably checking out files with CRLF line endings (the specifics are configurable and too boring to fully explain - go read https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).
+Git for Windows is probably checking out files with CRLF line endings (the specifics are here: https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).
 For most of us, if you commit files in Windows, push to GitHub, and pull them down in WSL, the line endings are LF in WSL and CRLF in Windows, which is probably what you want.
 However, if you're manipulating/accessing files across Linux and Windows boundaries, consider several solutions to tackling the line ending problem:

-- `dos2unix` to manually convert a file from LF to CRLF from inside WSL
+- `dos2unix` to manually convert a file from LF to CRLF, or CRLF to LF, from inside WSL
 - Manually load and change line endings in your text editor.
 E.g. in VS Code in the status bar, it will indicate either LF or CRLF.
 You can change this by clicking on the LF (or CRLF) indicator in the status bar, or from the Command Palette: `>Change End of Line Sequence`.

 More permanent, team-friendly defaults: